lbain/lucybain/source/blog/2015/03-22-js-data-types.md

 ### Object

-Everything in JS that we didn't discuss above is an Object.
+Everything in JS that we didn’t discuss above is an Object.
 So objects are the most complex data type; I'll dedicate a future post to them since it’s a lot to cover here.
 But you've probably worked with objects in the past.
 They typically look like this:

 ```
 var cat = { sound: "meow" };